ramsey-devs/ramsey/docs/index.rst

     from jax import random as jr

+    from ramsey import NP
-    from ramsey import NP, MLP
+    from ramsey.nn import MLP
     from ramsey.data import sample_from_sine_function

     def get_neural_process():